mauriciohc02/Snells-Law_Calculator/README.md

     cd Snells-Law_Calculator
     ```

-3. If you chose the **Traditional Method** run the first three commands in order to install the modules and packages, otherwise for the **Docker Method** just pull the docker image as shown in the last command.
+3. If you chose the **Traditional Method** run the first command to install the modules or packages, otherwise for the **Docker Method** just pull the docker image as shown in the last command.
     ```bash
-    sudo apt update
-    sudo apt install python3-pyqt5 -y
-    pip3 install -r requirements.txt
+    pip install -r requirements.txt
     ```
     or
     ```bash